aditimalviya/Classic-Arcade-Game/README.md

 This is a video game for single player which is developed using Object Oriented JavaScript.

+##How to load the game
+You can go to this link: https://aditimalviya.github.io/frontend-nanodegree-arcade-game/
 ##Game Description

 **The Game consists of the following:**